-Psychiatric Disorders Group 1 Entitlement ODL car, motorcycle and tractor Group 2 Entitlement ODL Behaviour disorders Includes post head injury syndrome and Non-Epileptic Seizure Disorder.
+Psychiatric Disorders Group 1 Entitlement ODL car, motorcycle and tractor Group 2 Entitlement ODL Learning disability Severely below average general intellectual functioning accompanied by significant limitations in adaptive functioning in at least two of the following areas: communication, selfcare, home-living, social/interpersonal skills, use of community resources, selfdirection, functional academic skills, work, leisure, health and safety.
+Permitted to drive provided the disability is mild, and there are no other relevant problems.
+Not permitted to drive where the learning disability is severe.
+Driver should notify NDLS.
+Permitted to drive provided; There are minor degrees of learning disability When the condition is stable with no medical or psychiatric complications Not permitted to drive where the learning disability is moderate or severe.
+Driver should notify NDLS.
+Behaviour disorders Includes post-head injury syndrome and non-epileptic seizure disorder.
 Not permitted to drive if seriously disturbed e.g. violent behaviour or alcohol abuse and likely to be a source of danger at the wheel.
 Permitted to drive thereafter provided medical assessment confirms that behavioural disturbances have been satisfactorily controlled.
 Driver should notify NDLS if medical advice is to cease driving for 6 months or longer.
 Not permitted to drive if seriously disturbed e.g. violent behaviour or alcohol abuse and likely to be a source of danger at the wheel.
 Permitted to drive thereafter provided assessment by consultant psychiatric confirms enduring stability.
 Driver should notify NDLS if medical advice is to cease driving for 6 months or longer.
 Personality disorders Not permitted to drive if likely to be a source of danger at the wheel.
 Licensing may be permitted providing medical enquiry confirms that any behaviour disturbance is not related to driving or not likely to adversely affect driving or road safety.
 Driver should notify NDLS if medical advice is to cease driving for 6 months or longer.
 Not permitted to drive if associated with serious behaviour disturbance likely to make the individual be a source of danger at the wheel.
 In such cases licensing can be considered if assessment by consultant psychiatrist confirms stability.
 Driver should notify NDLS if medical advice is to cease driving for 6 months or longer.